hvilander/ftgodev-tut-go-htmx-templ/README.md

 TODO need some indication that saving is happening and was sucessfull for settings username TODO get this working on safari
 TOOD password reset flow needs some help; waiting since the tut is going in circles

+TODO add image storing to S3

+TODO Webhook url would need added as prod url
+TODO play with testing using curl?

+TODO deal with failed statuses - error message for NSFW stuff